 is a martingale difference.

 \item [(c)] For $\det ( \bbeta _H ) \neq 0$, $\det ( \bbeta _L ) \neq 0$, $\| \bbeta_H \|_2 <1$, and $\| \bbeta_L \|_2 <1$, we have

-where $ \bQ_{n} =\( (1-\tau) \tau ^{-1} \bvarrho_L \bB_H + \bI_{p^2} \)\bQ_n ^H + \bQ_n ^L $ , $\bvarrho = \tau \bvarrho _H + (1-\tau) (\bvarrho_L\bR_H + \bvarrho_L \bB_H \bvarrho_H) $, $\vec (\bomega^g) = \(\bI_{p^2} - \bvarrho \bR_L \bR_H \bvarrho ^{-1} \) [ \left \{ ( 1-\tau) \bvarrho_L \bB_H +\tau \bI_{p^2} \right \} \{ 2 \bvarrho_{H3} \bR_H \vec(\bomega_{H1}) - \bvarrho_{H2} \vec(\bomega_{H2}) + \(\bvarrho _{H2} - 2 \bvarrho_{H3} \) \vec ( \bnu \bnu ^{\top}) \} + (1-\tau) \{ 2 \bvarrho_{L3} \bR_L \vec(\bomega_{L1}) - \bvarrho_{L2} \vec(\bomega_{L2}) \} + (1-\tau ) \bvarrho_L \vec \( \bomega_{H} \) ] + \bvarrho \vec \( \bomega_L \) + \bvarrho \bR_L \vec \(\bomega_H \) $, $\bR ^g = \bvarrho \bR_L \bR_H \bvarrho ^{-1}$, $\bA ^g= \bvarrho \bR_L \bB_H $, $\bB ^g = \bvarrho \bB_L$. \end{itemize} \end{thm}
+where $ \bQ_{n} =\( (1-\tau) \tau ^{-1} \bvarrho_L \bB_H + \bI_{r^2} \)\bQ_n ^H + \bQ_n ^L $ , $\bvarrho = \tau \bvarrho _H + (1-\tau) (\bvarrho_L\bR_H + \bvarrho_L \bB_H \bvarrho_H) $, $\vec (\bomega^g) = \(\bI_{r^2} - \bvarrho \bR_L \bR_H \bvarrho ^{-1} \) [ \left \{ ( 1-\tau) \bvarrho_L \bB_H +\tau \bI_{r^2} \right \} \{ 2 \bvarrho_{H3} \bR_H \vec(\bomega_{H1}) - \bvarrho_{H2} \vec(\bomega_{H2}) $ $ + \(\bvarrho _{H2} - 2 \bvarrho_{H3} \) \vec ( \bnu \bnu ^{\top}) \} + (1-\tau) \{ 2 \bvarrho_{L3} \bR_L \vec(\bomega_{L1}) - \bvarrho_{L2} \vec(\bomega_{L2}) \} + (1-\tau ) \bvarrho_L \vec \( \bomega_{H} \) ] $ $ + \bvarrho \vec \( \bomega_L \) + \bvarrho \bR_L \vec \(\bomega_H \) $, $\bR ^g = \bvarrho \bR_L \bR_H \bvarrho ^{-1}$, $\bA ^g= \bvarrho \bR_L \bB_H $, $\bB ^g = \bvarrho \bB_L$. \end{itemize} \end{thm}